oasci/pitt-biosc1540-2024f/content/assessments/assignments/04/index.md

 What is the original string?
 Show all of your steps.

+??? success "Solution"

+    The original string is `ABBABAAAB$`.

 ## Programming+

 These problems are not required and will not impact your BIOSC 1540 grade.